The premise

 End-of-lesson check

-What is the core idea behind "AI for On-Call Rotation Fairness: Distributing Pain Equitably"?
+What is the main idea of "AI for On-Call Rotation Fairness: Distributing Pain Equitably"?

 - On-call rotations get unfair fast — same people end up with the bad weekends.
 AI can plan rotations that distribute pain equitably across constraints.

-Which term best describes a foundational idea in "AI for On-Call Rotation Fairness: Distributing Pain Equitably"?
+Which concept is most central to "AI for On-Call Rotation Fairness: Distributing Pain Equitably"?

 - fairness